inchworks/picinch/docs/index.md

 A `misc` directory is provided to serve miscellaneous content such as club reports.
 A topic can be shared with a URL containing an access code.

-**New**
+**New for v1.3**
-Information pages, diaries of events, and menu items can all be added and edited, making PicInch a full-featured image-oriented website.
+Information pages, a diary of events, and menu items can all be added and edited, making PicInch a full-featured image-oriented website.
 Upcoming events are automatically listed on the home page.

+Upgrading from a previous version: see [Upgrading]({{ site.baseurl }}{% link upgrading.md %}).

 ## Appearance
 Display layout is responsive to device size (PC, tablet or phone).